-Black soap is produced from the ash of harvested local African plants and barks such as plantain, cocoa pods, palm tree leaf derivatives, and shea tree bark.
-These ingredients are then roasted in a kettle at a constant temperature and mixed with oils, such as coconut and palm oil.
-The soap then cures for two weeks before it’s ready to use.
-Here’s a summary of the essential ingredients found in traditional African black soap with their benefits:
+This unique soap is made out of the ash from local African barks and plants such as cocoa pods, plantain, shea bark and the leaves found on palm trees.
+These ingredients are put into a kettle and roasted at a constant temperature and mixed with oils, such as coconut and palm oil.
+The soap then cures for 14 days before it’s ready to use.
+Here’s a summary of the essential ingredients found in black soaps:

 According to research conducted, black soap has antimicrobial properties that will clear severe acne caused by Propionibacterium acne bacteria.
 This bacteria is commonly found in the skin, pores, and hair follicles.

-Black soap has an anti-inflammatory property.
-It is rich in Vitamins A and E. Both of these vitamins have antioxidant properties which to help to fight free radicals and attacks on healthy skin tissues.
+Black soap is rich in Vitamins A and E and can be used as an anti inflammatory.
+Both of these vitamins have antioxidant properties which to help to fight free radicals and attacks on healthy skin tissues.
 This can be helpful for people who have inflammatory conditions like acne.
 Also, it has natural anti-bacterial and anti-fungal properties.
 It deeply, yet gently, cleanses the skin.

 Also, black soap gives the right balance to the skin.
 The Shea butter and coconut oil aides to soothe and hydrate the skin.
 Many other soaps brands available can be dry.
 Black soap has the right balance of natural ingredients to keep your skin smooth and soft while trapping in the moisture.

-Black soap is excellent because it can clear acne, but is mild enough for all skin types.
+Black soap is excellent because it can clear acne, but is mild enough for types of skin.
 Shea moisture has a higher concentration of skin calming, anti-inflammatory properties.

 Black soap has also long been popular with people of colour in the United States and other parts of the world.
 In recent years, due to a myriad of skincare benefits, black soap has been increasing in popularity across the globe.
 Unfortunately, with Black Soap becoming the next big thing, there are limitations and demands to meet, with fairly low production.